jrief/django-formset/docs/source/fields-mapping.rst

 	        fields_map = {'properties': ['color', 'size']}

 Additionally, we add a special dictionary named ``fields_map`` to the ``Meta``-class of that form.
-Inside this dictionary, the key (here ``properties``) refers to the JSON-field in our model Product.
+Inside this dictionary, the key (here ``properties``) refers to the JSON-field in our Django model named ``ProductModel``.
 The value (here ``['color', 'size']``) is a list of named form fields, declared in our form- or base-class of thereof.
 This allows us to assign all standard Django form fields to arbitrary JSON fields declared in our Django model.

 .. django-view:: product_view
 	:view-function: ProductView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'product-result'}, form_kwargs={'auto_id': 'pr_id_%s'})